Ifeoma Ajunwa: Career

-She will publish a book - "The Quantified Worker" - with Cambridge University Press.
+Her first book – The Quantified Worker – was published by Cambridge University Press in May 2023.

-Ajunwa was awarded tenure by Cornell University on May 22, 2020.
+Ajunwa is an active keynote speaker, board member, advisor, and expert on AI and Ethics issues.
+She has testified before Congress and several governmental agencies.
+On January 20, 2023, she testified before the Equal Employment Opportunity Commission (EEOC) Meeting of January 31, 2023 – Navigating Employment Discrimination in AI and Automated Systems.
 On February 5, 2020, Ajunwa testified at a U.S. House of Representatives Committee on Education and Labor hearing on "The Future of Work: Protecting Workers' Civil Rights in the Digital Age".
 She discussed artificial intelligence-enabled racial bias in hiring practices and advocated for legislation protecting personal and genetic data privacy in the workplace.
 On May 6, 2018, Ajunwa was a TEDx Speaker at Cornell University where she presented a talk on the Controversies of Ethics and Technology in the Modern Workplace.
 At Cornell, Ajunwa has served as a board member on several advisory boards, including for the Institute for Africa Development and the Cornell Prison Education Program (CPEP).
-Recently, Ajunwa was awarded a Fulbright to study legal issues related to tech start-ups in Nigeria.
+She is a founding board member of the Labor Tech Research Network and has served as advisory board member or consultant for several Fortune 500 tech companies.